ayonbiswas/ECE-143/README.md

 Description
 ===========
-This is project done by Group 18 - .
+This is the project by Group 18

 Code organization
 =================